How to Care for Custom Printed and Embroidered Apparel

 Here’s a quick rundown of the most important things to remember.

-The Big No-No’s (Things to Always Avoid)
+| The Absolute Do’s (Always Try To…) | The Big No-No’s (Things to Always Avoid) |

-- Harsh chemicals: DO NOT use harsh detergent like bleach or softeners.
+| Give a fresh start: Wash before wear on a gentle cycle. | Harsh chemicals: DO NOT use harsh detergents like bleach or softeners. |

-- Dry in direct sunlight: DO NOT leave your merch in direct sunlight for hours.
+| Turn it inside out: Before washing, drying or ironing.
+This protects the design! | Dry in direct sunlight: DO NOT leave your merch in direct sunlight for hours. |

-- Tumble dry: DO NOT dry your merch in a tumble dryer.
+| Wash cold: wash with cold water only. | Tumble dry: DO NOT dry your merch in a tumble dryer. |

-- Iron prints directly: DO NOT let a hot iron touch the print (DTG, DTF, screen print) or embroidery.
+| Air dry: Line dry inside out in indirect sunlight. | Iron prints directly: DO NOT let a hot iron touch the print (DTG, DTF, screen print) or embroidery. |

-Remember to read the care instructions for the garments you have as it will provide extra information about the washing and drying that is specific to the fabrication.
+Remember to read the care instructions for the garments you have, as it will provide extra information about the washing and drying that is specific to the fabrication.

 What Happens When Your Shirt Reaches the End of Its Life?